anshu-4/IDC-410/README.md

 # News Recommender System
-This project was a part of IDC-410 (Machine Learning) at IISER Mohali.
+This project was done as a part of the course IDC-410 (Machine Learning) at IISER Mohali.